 This proposition was to be discussed at the session of the executive bureau of the Metal Workers' International, which was held in London at the beginning of June.
 As the organs of the IMWF. issue but scanty reports on this session, we are not informed as to whether the session passed any resolutions on this point.
 Nevertheless, the cause of the united fighting front is the cause of all metal workers!
-It is the duty of the revolutionary metal workers of all countries to exert every endeavor to establish the international united front among all metal workers, and to this end they must carry on energetic propaganda in every direction.
+It is the duty of the revolutionary metal workers of all countries to exert every endeavor to establish the international united front among all metal workers, and to this end they must convert among all metal workers, and to this end they must carry on energetic propaganda in every direction.
 At the moment when Fascism is more rampant than ever in Italy, France, Germany, Poland, and other countries - at this moment the international working class must not lose an instant, but must set to work to establish and develop its self-defence organizations!